chef/chef-web-docs/content/platforms.md

 Many of these platforms are forks, clones, or otherwise derivative of platforms that Chef commercially supports.
 Continued functionality for these platforms is likely, but not guaranteed.
 Unsupported platforms may have missing or non-operative functionality.
 As always, we welcome community contributions from anyone looking to expand community support for platforms in Chef products.

+### Support for Derived Platforms

+Derived platforms are platforms that are fundamentally the same as a commercially supported platform.
+Chef does not explicitly test derived platforms as part of our development and release process, only commercially supported platforms are tested.
+Derived platforms are only supported until that platform diverges from a commercially supported parent platform.
+Continued functionality for derived platforms is likely, but not guaranteed.

 ## Platforms

 The sections below list the platforms that Chef Software supports.